 2. Be confident and look the part

-While you're working on your self-worth and upping your rates, give your confidence a good kick up the arse too.
+While you're working on your self-worth and upping your rates, give your confidence a good kick, too.
 Confidence will get you far, as they say.
 People are drawn to confident characters – they exude the reassurance that we all seek.
 They're the kind of folk we're happy to spend money with.
 Serious money.
 They make us feel like our brand is in safe hands.

 3. Never stop learning

 No. You're better than that.
 Read books.
 Watch training videos.
 Take a course.
-Be curious.
 Force yourself to write a blog post on something you're not sure about, so it pushes you to research and learn new things.
-Make time for learning because if you don't, your competition will and you'll get left behind.
+Make time for learning because if you don't, your competition will, and you'll get left behind.

 Bottom line.
 If you want to make more money as a freelancer, you better have something worthwhile to show when clients scratch beneath the surface.